johanfrykebrant/machine-learning/README.md

+# List and explanation of scripts
 - LogisticRegression.py
-  - Implementing a logistic regression from scratch.
+  - Implementing logistic regression from scratch.
 See comments and links for explanations.